Last Comic Standing: Season 8 (2014)

 Season 8 premiered on May 22, 2014, and consisted of 13 episodes.
-Roseanne Barr, Keenen Ivory Wayans, and Russell Peters served as the judges with JB Smoove as the host.
+Roseanne Barr, Keenen Ivory Wayans, and Russell Peters served as judges and J. B. Smoove was the host.
 The winner received $250,000 and an NBC comedy development deal.
 Eliminated contestants faced off in an online head-to-head competition called the "Comic Comeback", with fans voting via Twitter to bring back a comic to perform on the season finale.

-Rather than holding open "live" auditions as in previous seasons, the eighth season started with 100 comedians who were invited by an NBC panel, based on reviews of emailed audition submissions.
-The first four nights of the season were called "Invitationals" featuring 25 comics, with the winning comics from these rounds advancing to the semifinals.
+Rather than holding open "live" auditions as in previous seasons, the eighth season began with 100 comedians who were invited by an NBC panel, based on reviews of emailed audition submissions.
+The first four nights of the season ("Invitationals") featuried 25 comics with the winning comics from these rounds advancing to the semifinals.

-Night one and night two both aired in a two-hour block on May 22, 2014.
-The following comics advanced to the semi-finals on night one: Tracey Ashley, Mark Normand, Dave Landau, Aida Rodriguez, Joe Machi, and Rod Man.
+Night one and night two aired in a two-hour block on May 22, 2014.
+These comics advanced to the semi-finals on night one: Tracey Ashley, Mark Normand, Dave Landau, Aida Rodriguez, Joe Machi, and Rod Man.
 On night two, comics advancing to the semi-final round included: Dana Eagle, Nick Guerra, Erin Jackson, Mike Vecchione, Jasper Redd, Lachlan Patterson, Tyree Elaine, and Jimmy Shubert.
 Night three aired on May 29, during which the following comics advanced to the next round of the competition: Chloe Hilliard, Alingon Mitra, Gerald Kelly, Zainab Johnson, DC Benny, Emily Galati, and Rocky LaPorte.
 Airing on June 5, the fourth night saw the advancement of Karlous Miller, DeAnne Smith, Nikki Carr, Tommy Ryman, Yamaneika Saunders, Mike Gaffney, and Monroe Martin.
 In all, 28 of the initial 100 comics advanced to the semi-finals.

-The semi-finals consisted of two shows of 14 contestants each, with five comics from each episode advancing to the Top Ten.
-In these rounds, Amy Schumer and executive producer Wanda Sykes appeared in segments where they gave advice to the contestants.
-Comics advancing through the semi-finals into the Challenge Rounds are shown in the table below.
+The semi-finals consisted of two shows of 14 contestants each; five comics from each episode advancing to the Top Ten.
+In the rounds, Amy Schumer and executive producer Wanda Sykes appeared in segments giving advice to the contestants.
+Comics advancing through the semi-finals into the challenge rounds are shown in the accompanying table.